-Now, will this dress code work in every church setting?
-Probably not.
+This dress code may not work in every church setting?
 Please refer to my qualifying statements above.
 If I were leading a worship band in the jungles of a third world country I might be forced to modify this dress code drastically to meet the needs of the native people.
 And it might not even be necessary to have a dress code.
-Appropriateness is the key and that has to be determined, I think by church leadership, in each individual situation.
+Appropriateness is the key and church leadership should determine that for their congregation.
 I do not wish to be legalistic.